ibm-cloud-docs/subnets/about.md

 #### Static Subnets
 {:#static-subnets}

-A Static subnet provides a single destination with access to all IP addresses defined by that subnet.
+A Secondary Static subnet provides a single destination with access to all IP addresses defined by that subnet.
 One benefit of using a Static subnet is that the destination device is able to utilize all IP addresses defined; not suffering the usual network, gateway, and broadcast address usage penalty.
 So using our example subnet, all addresses are usable:

 ```
 10.0.0.0 - Usable by device